We are at a crossroads. Covid-19 has wreaked havoc but also offers the potential for radical change.

 Ian Goldin explains why bouncing back to business as usual would be disastrous, leading to escalating inequality, potentially more devastating pandemics and escalating climate change.
 Drawing on the experience of history, Ian identifies how during the Second World War the welfare state and new world order was created to build more cohesive societies and overcome global threats.

-In the book launch for Rescue: From Global Crisis to a Better World, Ian Goldin will show how the pandemic provides a unique opportunity to tackle today’s challenges.
-The book and his talk examines the impact of the pandemic on the future of jobs, cities, globalisation, governments and businesses.
+In the book launch for Rescue: From Global Crisis to a Better World, Ian Goldin, Author, and Nik Gowing, Founder at Thinking the Unthinkable, will discuss how the pandemic provides a unique opportunity to tackle today’s challenges.
+The book and this talk examines the impact of the pandemic on the future of jobs, cities, globalisation, governments and businesses.
 The talk provides an analysis of what is to be done, and shows how the pandemic could lead to a better world.

 Professor Ian Goldin